Use this option to get an online quotation for your calibration, with the option to complete the booking.

 A free quotation will be provided for any faults found during the calibration process before the work is carried out.
 If you decide not to go ahead then there will be no charge.

 Noise Meters can arrange for the service and calibration of Casella, Pulsar and Cirrus Sound Level Meters, Acoustic Calibrators and dBadge Noise Dosemeters.
 It is advisable to have the calibration of noise monitoring equipment checked each year or as required by any regulations that your measurements follow.
 For more information please visit our Calibration Help page.

+The standard calibration that we offer is traceable to British National Standards.
 The equipment will undergo detailed testing to ensure that it meets the relevant standards.
-For sound level meters and noise dosimeters, these tests include the frequency responses (A, C, Z), time responses (fast, slow, impulse) and linearity of the meter, as well as compliance with the relevant ANSI and IEC standards.
+For sound level meters and noise dosemeters, these tests include the frequency responses (A, C, Z), time responses (fast, slow, impulse) and linearity of the meter.

 As well as having your sound level meter verified, many regulations state that you should also use a sound level calibrator (or acoustic calibrator) to check the general performance of the meter just before making important measurements.
 The calibrator emits an accurate and stable tone.
 It is placed over the microphone so that the user can check the meter's performance or, with the more advanced meters, it can check itself.